-School of Management at Leicester
+School of Business at Leicester

 Since Roman times, Leicester's transport infrastructure has been pivotal to its success.
 Located on the M1 corridor between London and Leeds, Leicester is ideally placed for travel around UK and Europe.
 For visitors and those living in Leicester, the city offers an exciting range of activities in a cosmopolitan and friendly atmosphere.